-As a result, almost all modern switchmode supplies (including double-insulated) use 'Y'-class (supposedly intrinsically safe) capacitors from active and neutral to the output - which may or may not be earthed.
-These caps are low value, but still cause the output to float at half the mains voltage.
+As a result, almost all modern switchmode supplies (including double-insulated) use 'Y-class' (supposedly intrinsically safe) capacitors from active and neutral to the output - which may or may not be earthed.
+These caps are low value (no more than 5nF), but still cause the output to float at half the mains voltage.
 This practice has already seen the demise of many PC sound card input stages (amongst other things), and will continue to do so.
 The reasons for this are described in Worldwide Ban Looms for External Transformers.

 A few cases of possibly counterfeit Y caps have been reported.
 Rather than intrinsically safe (as required), the fakes are (predictably) intrinsically unsafe.
 No-one knows how or when they will fail, nor what they do when failure occurs ... these tests are used to verify that a Y cap is up to standard, and it's naive to think that the tests will be applied to fakes, simply because if they pass, they're not fakes at all.

 Some overseas manufacturers (use your imagination as to which country might be responsible) have even decided not to bother with the nuisance of Y caps, and I have seen standard 1kV ceramics used in this role.
 This can only be described as very scary - especially since anyone can become an importer these days, and sell on auction sites.
 Most are completely unaware of mandatory requirements which vary from one country to the next, so no safety tests are performed at all.